Robust Time Series Denoising with Learnable Wavelet Packet Transform: Background

-$\bullet$ by respecting the AF and ACC properties, the kernels of the filters $\mathbf{h}^{\rm T-lp}$, $\mathbf{h}^{\rm hp}$ and $\mathbf{h}^{\rm T-hp}$ become a function of the kernel of the filter $\mathbf{h}^{lp}$.
-One additional property is then necessary to ensure the conservation of the frequency content through the tree structure: the $\mathbf{h}^{lp}$ kernel has to be normalised and double-shift orthogonal (for non-null shifts).
-Then, $\mathbf{h}^{hp}$ and $\mathbf{h}^{lp}$ will be conjugate mirrors \cite{mallat1999wavelet} and the power sum of both filters will be one for all frequencies.

-With these properties, it becomes easy to demonstrate that a perfect reconstruction of the WPT of a signal from any layer $L$ is possible.
-This operation is called inverse WPT (iWPT).
+A perfect reconstruction of the WPT of a signal from any layer $L$ is possible.
+This operation is called inverse WPT (iWPT) and is possible only if the filters $\mathbf{y}^{\rm lp} $, $\mathbf{y}^{\rm hp} $ and the transposed filters follow the conjugate mirror conditions \cite{mallat1999wavelet}, \cite{strang1996wavelets}.